Probable evolutionary relationship of serotonin and the plant growth hormone indoleacetic acid/auxin

 pp. 99-102 of D. W. Woolley’s The Biochemical Bases of Psychoses

 In an article titled D. W. Woolley, the Serotonin Hypothesis and the Genesis of Psychopharmacology, I wrote that Woolley “believed serotonin played a role in brain development because of its resemblance to auxin (a plant hormone that stimulates cell growth and orients it toward sources of energy) and was the first to propose that serotonin dysfunctions interfered with learning and memory.”

-This recognition is reflected in and expanded on in much greater scope and detail in the modern work of Dr. Efrain C. Azmitia, Rockefeller neuroscientist and professor of biology and neural science at New York University.
-It is, incidentally, with the help of Azmitia’s work, and the increasingly expanding library of academic psychedelic literature, that I conceived of and wrote Psychedelotropism, which can be considered in very basic terms a research-based reflection on psychedelic experience from an understanding of the serotonin system supported by the biological parallel of auxin in plant tropisms.
+This recognition is reflected in and expanded on in much greater scope and detail in the modern work of Dr. Efrain C. Azmitia, a Rockefeller neuroscientist and professor of biology and neural science at New York University.
+And it is with the help of Azmitia’s work that I conceived of and wrote Psychedelotropism, which can be considered in basic terms a research-based reflection on psychedelic experience from an understanding of the serotonin system supported by the biological parallel of auxin in plant tropisms.

 -E. M. Fortier